makyo/writing/work/party/a1-centerpiece.md

 Erin felt her fur bristle, that perennial reaction to humiliation no longer restricted to just her tail, but creeping up her spine to her neck and ears, heckles raising.
 "I will," she whimpered.
 "I'll be usef-*nngh!*"

 She was cut off quickly.
-She'd been so focused on Aaron's words and the sight of her arousal in the center of her tunnel-vision that she hadn't noticed the paw with the ring gag.
+She'd been so focused on Aaron's words and the sight of his arousal in the center of her tunnel-vision that she hadn't noticed the paw with the ring gag.

 With one deft movement, the cat had taken advantage of her open muzzle to slip the gag in place, wedging her muzzle open with the ring of stiff rubber.
 His fingers quickly traced the straps of the gag to their ends, velcro straps that looped around her collar to hold the gag in place.